Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Experiments

 \subsection{Experimental Setting}

-\paragraph{Dataset.} Following standard model inversion (MI) setups\cite{zhang2020secret,chen2021knowledge,struppek2022plug,an2022mirror,nguyen2023re,yuan2023pseudo,struppekcareful,qiu2024closer,ho2024model,koh2024vulnerability}, we use facial and fine-grained classification datasets to evaluate our approach.
-Specifically, we conduct experiments on three datasets: FaceScrub \cite{ng2014data}, CelebA \cite{liu2015deep}, and Stanford Dogs \citep{dataset2011novel}.
-The FaceScrub dataset contains 106,836 images across 530 identities.
+\paragraph{Dataset.} Following standard model inversion (MI) setups\citep{zhang2020secret,chen2021knowledge,struppek2022plug,an2022mirror,nguyen2023re,yuan2023pseudo,struppekcareful,qiu2024closer,ho2024model,koh2024vulnerability}, we use facial and fine-grained classification datasets to evaluate our approach.
+Specifically, we conduct experiments on three datasets: FaceScrub\citep{ng2014data}, CelebA\citep{liu2015deep}, and StanfordDogs\citep{dataset2011novel}.
+FaceScrub dataset contains 106,836 images across 530 identities.
 For CelebA, we select the top 1,000 identities with the most samples from the full set of 10,177 identities.
-Stanford Dogs comprises images from 120 dog breeds, serving as a representative fine-grained visual dataset.
+StanfordDogs comprises images from 120 dog breeds, serving as a representative fine-grained visual dataset.

-To train the target VLMs, we construct VQA-style datasets including VQA-FaceScrub, VQA-CelebA, and VQA-Stanford Dogs.
+To train the target VLMs, we construct VQA-style datasets including VQA-FaceScrub, VQA-CelebA, and VQA-StanfordDogs.
 For the facial datasets, each image $x$ is paired with a prompt $t =$ \textit{``Who is the person in the image?''}, and the expected textual response $y$ is the individual's name (e.g., $y =$ ``Candace Cameron Bure").
 Since the CelebA dataset does not contain identity names, we randomly generate 1,000 unique English names, each comprising a distinct first and last name with no repetitions, and assign one to each identity in the selected CelebA subset.
-For VQA-Stanford Dogs, each image $\bx$ is paired with a prompt $t =$ \textit{``What breed is this dog?''}, and the target answer $y$ corresponds to the ground-truth breed label (e.g., ``black-and-tan coonhound").
+For VQA-StanfordDogs, each image $\bx$ is paired with a prompt $t =$ \textit{``What breed is this dog?''}, and the target answer $y$ corresponds to the ground-truth breed label (e.g., ``black-and-tan coonhound").

-\paragraph{Public Dataset and Image Generator.} For facial image reconstruction, we use FFHQ \citep{karras2019style} as the public dataset $\mathcal{D}_{pub}$ and a pre-trained StyleGAN2 \cite{karras2020analyzing} trained on FFHQ.
-Following conventional MI~\cite{struppek2022plug}, we optimize in the latent space $w$ of StyleGAN2 to recover images $x = G(w)$.
-For Stanford Dogs experiments, we adopt AFHQ-Dogs \citep{choi2020stargan} as $\mathcal{D}_{pub}$ to train the dog image generator.
+\paragraph{Public Dataset and Image Generator.} For facial image reconstruction, we use FFHQ\citep{karras2019style} as the public dataset $\mathcal{D}_{pub}$ and a pre-trained StyleGAN2\citep{karras2020analyzing} trained on FFHQ.
+Following conventional MI~\citep{struppek2022plug}, we optimize in the latent space $w$ of StyleGAN2 to recover images $x = G(w)$.
+For StanfordDogs experiments, we adopt AFHQ-Dogs\citep{choi2020stargan} as $\mathcal{D}_{pub}$ to train the dog image generator.